Answering your Questions About COVID-19 and the Co-op

 Our members are rightly concerned about the Novel Coronavirus, now known as COVID-19, and have asked how the virus is affecting the Co-op.
 Here is a list of actions we are taking so far.
 We will update this list as the situation changes:

-- As of May 14, we are reminding shoppers to please shop alone and limit shopping trips whenever possible.
+- We are asking shoppers to please shop alone and limit shopping trips whenever possible.

 - Starting April 19, all Co-op Staff, per Vermont order, will wear masks in the store.